Zhanping You, PE

 - PhD, University of Illinois at Urbana-Champaign

-Professor You has been an effective teacher with his unique teaching philosophy.
+Dr. You has been an effective teacher with his unique teaching philosophy.
 His teaching interests include transportation materials, pavement design, asphalt pavement engineering, and transportation engineering.
 In 2009, he received the ASCE fellowship of Excellence in Engineering Education (ExCEEd), and he attended the Teaching Workshop at the United States Military Academy at West Point.
 In 2018, he was named as Outstanding Advisor in Department of Civil & Environmental Engineering at Michigan Tech.
 He earned the prestigious Michigan Tech Research Award in 2019.